Peginterferon Alfa-2b (By injection)

 - Dry mouth

-- Mild skin rash, redness, itching, or bruising where the shot is given
+- Redness, pain, itching, or bruising where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor